Skip to main content

 Honorable Discharge

-An honorable discharge is by far the most common with over 85 percent of veterans receiving this type of discharge.
-Veterans with an honorable discharge are entitled to all VA benefits (e.g., disability compensation, educational, healthcare, vocational).
+An honorable discharge is by far the most common, with roughly 85 percent of veterans receiving this type of discharge.
+Veterans with an honorable discharge are entitled to all VA benefits (e.g., disability compensation, educational, healthcare, vocational assistance).

 General Discharge Under Honorable Conditions